JasselD/JasselNotes/COMP607/Protected Health Information.md

 		- Phone number
 - How PHI is protected:
 	- By law, example HIPAA, PHI
-		- Secured
+		- Secured: Through techinal, physical, and administrative measures
-		- Confidential: Restricted
+		- Confidential: Restricted authorisation
-		- Used Appropriately
+		- Used Appropriately: Can only be shared for specific purposes